prominenceai/deepstream-services-library/docs/api-tiler.md

 ```C++
 DslReturnType dsl_tiler_source_show_cycle(const wchar_t* name, uint timeout);
 ```
-This service enables the named Tiler to cycle through all sources showing each one for a specifed time before showing the next.
+This service enables the named Tiler to cycle through all sources showing each one for a specified time before showing the next.
 This services will fail with `DSL_RESULT_TILER_SET_FAILED` if the provided timeout is 0.

 **Parameters**
 * `name` - [in] unique name for the Tiler to update.